kajsaganhammar/kajsaganhammar.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD Candidate in Economics at Lund University in Sweden.
-My research interests ...

-I have MSc in Economics from Lund University and double BSc in
+I am also affiliated to the Reserach Institute of Industrial Economics.